tomatolog/manticore/docs/8_sphinxql_reference/show_variables_syntax.rst

     SHOW [{GLOBAL | SESSION}] VARIABLES [WHERE variable_name='xxx']

-<b>SHOW VARIABLES</b> statement was added in version 2.0.1-beta to
+<b>SHOW VARIABLES</b> statement was added to improve compatibility with
-improve compatibility with 3rd party MySQL connectors and frameworks that automatically execute this statement.
-The WHERE option was added in version 2.1.1-beta.
+3rd party MySQL connectors and frameworks that automatically execute this statement.

-In version 2.0.1-beta, it did nothing.

-Starting from version 2.0.2-beta, it returns the current values of a few server-wide variables.
+It returns the current values of a few server-wide variables.
 Also, support for GLOBAL and SESSION clauses was added.

 ::